jmdelmar/LatticeQCD_Jackknife/README.md

 Contents:

 1. jk.cpp: library of functions need for calculating the effective mass
-2. calcEM.cpp: compile for program to calculate effective mass
+2. calcEM.cpp: program to calculate effective mass
+3. calcMassFit.cpp: program to calculate fit for effective masses once calcEM has been run (see file for inputs)
-3. 2pt_func.dat: sample data of two-point functions for 64 timesteps and 50 configurations
+4. 2pt_func.dat: sample data of two-point functions for 64 timesteps and 50 configurations

 Input for calcEM.exe: